top of page

 • 1st Negative Speaker – “The Counter”

-Pulls up right after the opener and sets the squad’s terms.
-Challenges the aff’s framing, flips the script, and makes sure the judge sees there’s another way to read the motion.
+Comes up right after the opener and sets the team's terms.
+Challenges the affirmative side's framing and makes sure the judge sees there’s another way to read the motion.

 • 2nd Negative Speaker – “The Bruiser”

 Comes in with rebuttals, facts, and strong arguments.
-Their job is to punch holes in the aff’s case and reinforce their squad’s side.
-Straight-up pressure player.
+Their job is to look for mistakes in the affirmative side's case and reinforce their team's side.

 • 3rd Negative Speaker – “The Finisher”

-The squad’s last word.
-Shuts down aff’s case, picks apart their logic, and ties up all the neg’s points clean.
-Needs to leave the judge thinking: “Yeah, they bodied that.”
+The team's last word.
+Shuts down affirmative side's case, picks apart their logic, and ties up all their points.

-• Dodge fallacies and keep it facts and logic, no weak reasoning or shady tricks.
+• Never use fallacies and always use facts and logic.
+No weak reasoning or shady tricks.

-• Keep your notes light and don’t bury your face in paper; use bullets, keep eye contact, and let the judge feel your energy.
+• Keep your notes short and don’t bury your face in paper; use bullets, keep eye contact, and let the judge know the confidence.

-• Share resources with your squad before rounds, trade facts, and stay united.
+• Share resources with your team before rounds, trade facts, and stay together.

-• Predict the other side by thinking ahead about what they might argue and preload your counters.
+• Predict the other side by thinking ahead about what they might argue.

-• Hooks matter, so start with a quote, a story, or some heat that grabs the judge’s ear.
+• Hooks matter, so start with a quote or a story that grabs the judge’s attention.

 • Twist the motion if it feels too broad and find the angle that favors you.